A classic road trip to Radstadter Tauern Pass

-Set high in the Radstädter Tauern range, in the Austrian Central Alps, the road to the summit is totally paved.
-It’s called Katschberg Straße (B 99) road.
-It is wide and with good surface.
-Access to the pass is typically open all year round, with the occasional closure in winters due to dangerous weather conditions.
+Set high in the Radstädter Tauern range, in the Austrian Central Alps, access to the pass is typically open all year round, but winter weather may cause restrictions and closures due to dangerous weather conditions.

 How long is the road to Radstädter Tauern Pass?

 The pass is 38.5 km (23.92 miles) long, running south-north from Mauterndorf (in the Tamsweg District) to Radstadt (in the district of St. Johann im Pongau).
-The road to the summit is pretty steep, hitting a 15% of maximum gradient through some of the ramps.
+The road has steep part, hitting a 15% of maximum gradient through some of the ramps.

 When was the road to Radstädter Tauern Pass built?